Council Membership

 Jocelyn Gottlieb, Assistant Chairperson, 2nd term

 Jocelyn Gottlieb joins NJ-SSEAC as a parent of children with a disabilities, including one with multiple disabilities and one who has a speech-only Individualized Education Program (IEP).
-After moving to Glen Ridge from California in 2015, she became involved in the Glen Ridge Association of Special Education (GRASE), which she co-chaired for two years.
+Shortly after moving to Glen Ridge, NJ, she became involved in the Glen Ridge SEPAC, which she co-chaired for two years.
 During that time, she developed an Abilities Awareness Week which was held across three elementary schools, engaging dozens of parents, multiple administrators, and teachers across buildings.
 The goal was to enhance students’ knowledge of various disabilities and to increase their appreciation of these differences among their peers.
 It was a first step to a larger goal of building a school community that supports all of its students equally, regardless of need.
-In 2020, she was elected to a three-year term on the Board of Education where she participated in the audit of special education programs.
-Professionally, Jocelyn achieved her master’s in business administration from Yale School of Management and received the Dean Scholarship Award for leadership academic promise, and professional potential.
-She has worked for Homes for the Homeless in New York City, financial consultation firms, and the Jewish Vocation Service (JVS).
-She is currently an Independent Consultant for Workforce Development as part of an Economic Stability and Mobility Initiative.
+She was elected to a three-year term on the Board of Education in 2020, where she participated in the audit of special education programs.
+Re-elected in 2023, Jocelyn continues to serve on the BOE, chairing the Negotiations committee and serving on the Policy and Personnel committee.
+Professionally, Jocelyn received a master’s in business administration from Yale School of Management.
+She has worked in numerous social service and workforce development organizations, and is currently an Independent Consultant in this field.
 Her experiences as a nonprofit leader, elected board official, parent, and district volunteer have given her a nuanced understanding of how public, nonprofit, and personal spheres intersect.

 Pam Brillante, Ed.D., 2nd term

-Pam Brillante works in higher education at William Paterson University in the Department of Professional Counseling and Disability Studies.
+Dr. Pam Brillante works in higher education as a Professor at William Paterson University in the Department of Special Education, Professional Counseling and Disability Studies.
 As a previous County Supervisor for the New Jersey Department of Education as well as the Early Childhood Special Education Specialist, Pam has focused her educational career on working with, but not limited to, assistive technology, the New Jersey Commission for the Blind and Visually Impaired, Wilson Reading Intervention, and Universal Design for Learning (UDL).
-Her advocacy, grant writing, and service to the special education community extends far beyond her work with the National Association of Early Childhood Teacher Educators (NJAECTE), Council for Exceptional Children, and her development of the Early Childhood Environmental Rating Scale 3.
+Her advocacy, grant writing, and service to the special education community extends far beyond her work with the National Association of Early Childhood Teacher Educators (NJAECTE), Council for Exceptional Children Division of Early Childhood and the National Association for the Education of Young Children.
 Pam identifies her focus around the investment and collaboration of expanding high-quality early childhood programs and inclusive practices.

 John Worthington, Esq., 2nd term